huygmdvn/onevm-proof/README.md

 # onevm-proof
-The proof of my Github account
+This is my proof of my own Github account I have claimed in huynhquochuytkna@gmail.com Email account